AbstractSDK/cw-orchestrator/docs/src/chains/rollkit.md

 ## Usage

 See how to setup your main function in the [main function](../contracts/scripting.md#main-function) section.
-Update the network passed into the `Daemon` builder to be `networks::ROLLKIT_1`.
+Update the network passed into the `Daemon` builder to be `networks::LOCAL_ROLLKIT`.

 ## Compatibility